lsst-dm/dm_dev_guide/services/batch.rst

              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 108     debug     bash    daues  R       0:58      1 lsst-verify-worker46
     % hostname -f
-    lsst-condordac-sub01.ncsa.illinois.edu
+    lsst-devl01.ncsa.illinois.edu

     % srun hostname -f
     lsst-verify-worker46.ncsa.illinois.edu

-One can observe that after the job resources have been granted, the user shell is still on the login node ``lsst-condordac-sub01``.
+One can observe that after the job resources have been granted, the user shell is still on the node ``lsst-devl01``.
 The command ``srun`` can be utilized to run commands on the job's allocated compute nodes.
-Commands issued without ``srun``  will still be executed locally on ``lsst-condordac-sub01``.
+Commands issued without ``srun``  will still be executed locally on ``lsst-devl01``.

 You can also use ``srun`` without first being allocated resources (via ``salloc``).
 For example, to immediately obtain a command-line prompt on a compute node: ::